luizoux/luizoux/README.md

 🦾 women's rights activist and anti-fascist.

-👩🏻‍💻 currently learning react, node.js and clojure.
+👩🏻‍💻 currently learning React, Node.js and the book Clean Code, by Robert Cecil Martin.

 💬 you can talk to me if you need help.